 In the world of smartphone applications, the contenders for dating apps are no less, giving us plenty of options for finding the ‘right partner’.
 With the growing number of online users, digital dating trends are now becoming more popular than ever, and the list is never ending.
 It won’t be a surprise if dating apps will soon be accompanied by it’s own dictionary of ‘Online Dating Trends’.
 However, the world of online dating, although easily accessible, is challenging to navigate through and comes with its own price.

-Common Millennial Dating Trends you should know about:
+Common Millennial Dating Trends:

 1. Ghosting (Also known as Simmering or Icing):